grahamcarman/docs/astro/authorize-deployments-to-your-cloud.md

 #### Step 1: Authorize the Deployment in your cloud

-To grant a Deployment access to a service that is running in an AWS account not managed by Astronomer, use the AWS IAM roles to authorize your Deployment's workload identity.
+To grant a Deployment access to a service that is running in an AWS account not managed by Astronomer, use AWS IAM roles to authorize your Deployment's workload identity.
 IAM roles on AWS are often used to manage the level of access a specific user, object, or group of users has to a resource, such as Amazon S3 buckets, Redshift instances, and secrets backends.

 To authorize your Deployment, create an IAM role that is assumed by the Deployment's workload identity: